-6. Continue to engage with South East Water in relation to their planning of sewerage services within unsewered areas of the municipality.
+Continue to engage with South East Water in relation to their planning of sewerage services within unsewered areas of the municipality.

-In some instances, the provision of and connection to a sewerage system is the only viable longterm solution to address negative environmental impacts associated with onsite wastewater systems.
+In some instances, the provision of and connection to a sewerage system maybe the only viable long-term solution to address negative environmental impacts associated with onsite wastewater systems.
 As a regulatory authority, it is Council's role to identify high risk areas and advocate for the installation of sewerage systems in these areas.

-7. Enhance relationships with key stakeholders including but not limited to other Council departments, EPA, Melbourne Water, South East Water and local environmental groups from an engagement and information sharing perspective in relation to onsite wastewater issues.
+Enhance relationships with key stakeholders including but not limited to EPA, Melbourne Water, South East Water and local environmental groups from an engagement and information sharing perspective in relation to onsite wastewater issues.